sudoer/flashback/readme.md

 There is no database, no user interface, no web server, nothing.
 Just those text files.

-I share those status files via a web server, so I can check on the status by popping open a browser (even on my phone) and just looking at the current (plain ASCII) status.
-And that has been adequate.
-I also have a script on another machine that read those status files (using wget), and displays the status on an LED sign in my office.
-I have another script that read that status file (again, using wget) and it sends me an email if anything looks out-of-place.
-But these are not really part of flashback... they just use that super-simple plain text file interface.

-So plain text files can work.
-However, flashback does not have a fancy user interface for setting up jobs, checking on statuses, or recovering files.
-You set up jobs by editing two config files.
+So note: flashback does not have a fancy user interface for setting up jobs, checking on statuses, or recovering files.
+You set up jobs by editing a few config files.
 You check on the status by looking at two status files (via logging in and using 'cat', or by browser if you share those files using a web server).
 You restore files using rsync.

 If you are not comfortable with the shell and command line programs, then flashback is probably not for you.

+If you're comfortable with plain text files...

+I share those status files via a web server running on the Pogo Plug, so I can check on the status by popping open a browser (even on my phone) and just looking at the current status, in all of its plain ASCII glory.

+I also have a script on another machine that reads those status files (using wget), and displays the status on a scrolling LED sign in my office.
+I have another script that read that status file (again, using wget) and it sends me an email if anything looks out-of-place (this one is included in the git repo).

 # Testimonials